 Last week’s healthy habit was the start of this mini series in the 52 Weeks to 52 Healthy Habits series about supporting your digestive system.
+When it comes to improving health, supporting the GI tract is the most effective action you can take.
 Many people are trying to improve their digestion, minimize uncomfortable symptoms of digestive disorders, boost their immunity or trying to lose weight.
-Support your gut health is the first step to almost all of those goals.
+Improving your GI health will surely help you reach those goals and more.
 To kick off this mini series, last week we focused on nourishing the GI system by consistently replenishing it with good gut bacteria known as probiotics.
 Be sure to check out that post before reading this one, then come back!

 - Restricts the natural acidity of the gastric juices, breakdown by enzymes, and is not absorbed in the upper gastrointestinal tract